 - See some examples of ways to comment in the PDF below.

 - Concluding sentences make a final point.
 Sometimes a transition is included to the next paragraph.

 How might this structure look?

 - The example paragraph highlights the elements of Point, Evidence, Comment and Conclude.

 - Note how the reader is guided by using signpost words such as ‘however’, ‘in contrast’, ‘therefore’ and ‘nevertheless’.
 These words help to show the direction of your argument.

 - Repeat a word or a phrase from the paragraph above.

 - Pose a question generated from the paragraph before, and then answer it.

-- Refer backwards then point forwards e.g. Having discussed … the report will …
+- Refer backwards, then point forwards e.g. Having discussed … the report will …

-- Use signpost words & phrases.
+- Use signpost words and phrases mentioned above.